kotfu/dye-your-shell/CONTRIBUTING.md

 7. Merge the **develop** branch into the **main** branch and close the pull request.

-8. Create a new release on Github.
+8. Create a new release on Github, and have it create the new tag when you publish the release.
+Publish the release.

-9. Switch to the **main** branch, tag it with the new version number, and push the tag.
+9. Switch to the **main** branch, and fetch the changes, including the newly created tag

 10. Build source distribution, wheel distribution, and upload them to testpypi:
 ```
 $ invoke pypi-test
 ```

-11. Build source distribution, wheel distribution, and upload them to pypi:
+1. Build source distribution, wheel distribution, and upload them to pypi:
 ```
 $ invoke pypi
 ```

-12. Switch back to the **develop** branch.
+1. Switch back to the **develop** branch.

-13. Add an **Unreleased** section to the top of `CHANGELOG.md`.
+2. Add an **Unreleased** section to the top of `CHANGELOG.md`.
 Push the change to github.